bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-1-what-is-sound.md

 A lot of times when sound is described, a graph of a sound wave is shown.
 The sine function is discussed … wasn’t that about angles of a triangle?
 We are told sound is simply changes in pressure.
 This all is somehow represented in digital form as 0s and 1s.
 What does all of this mean?
 How can looking at a sine graph help me understand and describe the sound of a saxophone versus a laughing baby?
 I want to present these concepts through the eyes of a true beginner.
 I hope to achieve this by asking questions of a beginner.

 ### What is Sound?
 In attempting to understand sound, it’s important to separate ourselves from the experience of hearing because it is different from what sound is at it’s core.
-Why would I want to put aside the notion of hearing?
+But why would I want to put aside the notion of hearing?
 That seems pretty important in understanding sound.
 The reason for this distinction is that the term "sound", in English, interchangeably refers to two things <sup>[[1]](#communication-acoustics)</sup>:
 1. The physical phenonenom
 1. The perception